zgershkoff/population-rollup/README.md

 ## Introduction
 This takes population change data as provided by the census and rolls it up.
-It aggregates data from each Core Based Statistical Area (CBSA) and produces a CSV listing the CBSA ID number along with the following:
+It aggregates data from each Core Based Statistical Area (CBSA) and produces a CSV file listing the CBSA ID number along with the following:

 * total number of census tracts,
 * total population in 2000,